fburato/highwheel-modules/README.md

 ## Highwheel modules maven plugin

-The highwheel modules maven plugin is contained in the module `highwheel-modules-maven`.
+The highwheel modules maven plugin is contained in the module `maven-plugin`.
 In order to build the tool, just build the entire project with:

 ```